** UPDATED : 03/04/18

 William’s 440 stainless survival knife saved him from electrocution during remodel.

-Back then, you could ensure steam heat service in Youngstown with a pry-bar and bolt cutters if need be.
+Back then, you could ensure steam heat service in Youngstown with mechanical ingenuity if desperate.
 On a wickedly cold winter night after we lost heat, I built a fire pit to stay warm enough to work on a painting, using scrap wood, paper and magazines as kindle.

 One late afternoon during a raging Ohio thunderstorm/tornado combo, downtown flooded.
 Water was rolling down 5th Avenue; West Federal became a river and the water violently poured over the sidewalks into the store fronts.
 The next morning when things were drying out, another business owner shared every 10 years or so, downtown “feels the wrath of God.”

-Louie power-puked so badly we had to conceal him in garage bags for his/our own protection.
+Louie vomited so badly we had to conceal him in garage bags for his/our own protection.
 He apologized despite a lack of memory of the whole incident; we appreciated that.

 Gary threw a cassette tape into one of bil’s lizard paintings in a fit of love-gone-bad rage.
 In many ways, this incident explained much about lives of young artists back in the day.